 server: MyDataServer2 local: LocalPath1 path: NfsPath1 local: LocalPath2 path: NfsPath2 local: LocalPath3 path: NfsPath3 local: LocalPath4 path: NfsPath4 dontroute export: /vol/oradata2 mount: /mnt/oradata2 export: /vol/oradata3 mount: /mnt/oradata3 export: /vol/oradata4 mount: /mnt/oradata4 export: /vol/oradata5 mount: /mnt/oradata5

-Oracle Database is not shipped with Direct NFS enabled by default.
-To enable Direct NFS, complete the following steps:
+Oracle Database is not shipped with Direct NFS Client enabled by default.
+To enable Direct NFS Client, complete the following steps:

 Change the directory to